-That’s not to say there is no benefit to making those changes, in fact the opposite.
+That’s not to say there is no benefit to making those changes, in fact, the opposite.
 The structure offers clear guidance to apply the fundamentals of Scrum.
-But what happens when those specifics do not reflect the business and their needs?
-It’s not that Product isn’t important, or that technology cannot guide a transition.
+But what happens when those specifics do not reflect the business and its needs?
+It’s not that the Product isn’t important, or that technology cannot guide a transition.
 Instead, it begs the question… How can those who understand the importance of Agile values help provide a framework for the transition that is at the core of Agile?

 What Agile is, and is not